 Use the WebLogic Server Administration Console.
 See the Oracle Fusion Middleware Administrator's Guide for details.

 Configure a license and other properties.
 See Configuration of CloverDX Server on Oracle WebLogic for details.

 Use the default administrator credentials to access the web GUI:

 Configuration of CloverDX Server on Oracle WebLogic

 The default installation (without any configuration) is only recommended for evaluation purposes.
 For production use, at least a dedicated, system database and SMTP server configuration is recommended.

-For an easy configuration of CloverDX Server, use a Setup GUI in which you can configure various properties, including the connection to the database, username and password, path to the license file, private properties, clusters and much more (see Chapter 15, List of Configuration Properties and Chapter 42, Cluster Configuration).
+For an easy configuration of CloverDX Server, use a Setup GUI in which you can configure various properties, including the connection to the database, username and password, path to the license file, private properties, Clusters and much more (see Chapter 17, List of Configuration Properties and Chapter 51, Cluster Configuration).
 We recommend you place the file in a specified location and specify the path to the file with a system property.